 Let’s take a minute to go back to our example of eating out at a restaurant.
 What if the menu doesn’t impress you much and the food is just pretty good, but the server and service are incredible?
 Chances are you will leave with a better impression than if it were the other way around.
 This is important to consider for those looking for a place to start.
 Focus on those experiential touchpoints and look for ways to improve or enhance these first.

-Map out all your organization’s touchpoints and determine who are the groups you care about.
-This could include donors, alumni, clients and more.
+Map out all the touchpoints related to an experience with your company and determine who the stakeholder groups are you primarily need to focus on.
+This could include clients, board members, centres of influence, and more.
 Now, think about where and how they interact with your organization.
 Consider what each of these touchpoints looks and feels like.
 What is being done to enhance these to make them exceptional?

 Icing on the Cake

-Regardless of how much icing you put on that cake, eventually someone will bite into it and get a taste.
+Regardless of how much icing you put on that cake, eventually, someone will bite into it and get a taste.
 Ensuring that the ingredients in the cake match the icing on top combines to create a great experience.
-Chances are you are already aware and involved in each of these touchpoints.
-All you need to do is make a more intentional effort to enhance them.
+Chances are you are already aware of most of these touchpoints and the majority of focus should be on making a more intentional effort to enhance them.
 The best part?
-It won’t cost your organization any money, but with a bit more effort and intention, a huge difference can be realized.
+Some of the interactions your stakeholders have with the company are related to behaviours or processes and shouldn’t cost much money to implement but, rather, require some creativity, standardization, and training.
+With a bit more effort and intention, a huge difference can be realized.